PREAMBLE AND SUMMARY

 More recently, Legislative Decree No. 31 of 2010 establishes a new procedure for the localization and construction of a national repository for the disposal of very low level waste (VLLW) and low level waste (LLW) and the long term storage of intermediate level waste (ILW) and high level waste (HLW) and assigns SOGIN responsibility for the construction and operation of the repository.
 Legislative Decree No. 31 of 2010 also assigns SOGIN responsibility for proposing suitable repository locations, based upon criteria established by the IAEA and the new national Agency for Nuclear Safety.

 After the referendum held in June 2011, following the Fukushima accident, the planned nuclear power programme was definitively stopped.

 2.1.2.
 Current organizational structure

 In the context of privatization and liberalization of the electric energy market, and in accordance with Legislative Decree No. 79 of 16 March 1999, all of ENEL’s liabilities and assets (and all capabilities and resources) connected to nuclear power were assigned to the newly established company SOGIN, which has been operational since 1 November 1999.
-Its shares were transferred in 2000 to the Ministry of Treasury (now MEF); however, SOGIN acts according to guidelines issued by the MISE.
+Its shares were transferred in 2000 to the Ministry of Treasury (now MEF); however, SOGIN acts according to guidelines issued by MITE.